Suffering

 Over time, all beings have adapted to fulfill the desire to survive, shaping how they feed, how they reproduce, what they like, what they dislike, and how they behave.
 This survival-driven adaptation requires the mind to ignore most of the vast sensory information available in the environment, and to enhance only what is most important, especially for feeding and reproduction.

-For this purpose, the mind makes certain forms appear attractive and certain feelings pleasant, such as sexual pleasure to ensure reproduction, pleasant tastes for safe and nourishing foods, and aversion toward things that signal danger.
-These feelings and perceptions highlight what is important for survival, making such objects stand out against the background of the world.
+For this purpose, the mind makes certain forms appear attractive and certain feelings pleasant, for instance, sexual pleasure to ensure reproduction, pleasant tastes for nourishing foods, and aversion toward things that signal danger.
+These feelings and perceptions help highlight what is important for survival, making certain objects stand out against the background of the world.

 In the human realm, the pressure from parents, friends, society, culture, institutions, advertising, and social media has magnified greed to levels unimaginable in earlier times.
 We have come to hold an unquestioned belief that happiness lies in indulging in food, sex, wealth, power, popularity, beauty, or any number of endless pursuits that feed sensual and mental cravings.
 Yet all these mind-created indulgences only add to our stress and place more obstacles in the way of happiness and liberation.

 Language, the tool that allows humans to communicate and interact using words, is an abstract representation of a mind-created reality.
-While language has made humans highly successful and efficient at exploiting their environment, it has also created a layer of abstraction in which people interact within a mind-made world, often detached from nature and natural forces.
+While language has made humans highly successful and efficient at exploiting their environment, it has also created a layer of abstraction in which people interact within a mind-made world, making humans even more detached from physical reality and natural forces.

 Instead of seeing that all things are the result of natural causes and conditions, ever-changing and without permanence, people take things personally.
 They cling to words, static representations of what is fluid, and because of this clinging, words have the power to completely shape a person’s moods, thoughts, and actions, even though they are not based on any underlying reality.